puzzle/ansible-training/content/labs/04.2/_index.en.md

 ```
 Put the variable in an appropriate place of your choice.

-Create a playbook userplay.yml doing the following and running on node1 and node2:
+Create a playbook `userplay.yml` doing the following and running on `node1` and `node2`:

-- On node1: Create a file /etc/dinner.txt with the content below by using the ansible module `template`:
+- On `node1`: Create a file `/etc/dinner.txt` with the content below by using the `template` module:
   ```
   <name_of_user> <food_for_user>
   ```
-- On node1: There should be a entry in the file `/etc/dinner.txt` for each user in the variable `users`.
-Use a for-loop in the template.
+- On `node1`: There should be a entry in the file `/etc/dinner.txt` for each user in the variable `users`.
+Use a for loop in the template.
-- On node1: If a user has no food specified, use kebab.
+- On `node1`: If a user has no food specified, use "kebab".
 Look for `filters` in the online docs.
 You should be familiar with searching the online docs by now.
-- On node2: The same playbook `userplay.yml` should create a (linux) group for every different food specified in the variable users.
-If a user has no food defined, create the group kebab instead
+- On `node2`: The same playbook `userplay.yml` should create a (Linux) group for every different food specified in the variable `users`.
+If a user has no food defined, create the group "kebab" instead.
-- On node2: Create a user for every entry in the users variable.
+- On `node2`: Create a user for every entry in the `users` variable.
 Ensure that this user is also in the group with the same name as his food.
-Again, if no food is defined for this user, add group kebab.
+Again, if no food is defined for this user, add group "kebab".

 #### Bonus 1

-- On node2: Set the loginshell to /bin/zsh for all users.
+- On `node2`: Set the login shell to `/bin/zsh` for all users.

 #### Bonus 2
-- On node2: If (and only if) the user is santos, disable login.
-This means set the shell to /usr/sbin/nologin and use a if/else statement in the template to do so.
+- On `node2`: If (and only if) the user is "santos", disable login.
+Do this by setting santo's login shell to `/usr/sbin/nologin`.
+Use an if/else statement in the template for that purpose.

 #### Bonus 3
-- All on node2:
+- All on `node2`:
 - Set the default password on all servers to "`N0t_5o_s3cur3`"
-- Once the password was set, your playbook should not set it again.
+- Once the password has been set, your playbook should not set it again.
 Not even when it got changed.
 - Hash the password using the sha512 algorithm.
 - Don’t define a salt for the password.
-- Verify that you are able to login as one of the users via SSH and providing the password.
+- Verify that you are able to login as one of the users via SSH providing the password.

 {{% notice warning %}}
-Be aware that it is NOT a good idea to set passwords in cleartext.
-We will learn in the lab about ansible-vault how to handle this in a better way.
+Be aware that it is NOT a good idea to set passwords in clear text.
+We will learn in the lab about `ansible-vault` how to handle this in a better way.
 Never ever do this in a productive environment.
 {{% /notice %}}

 ### Task 4 (Maester)

 Create a playbook `serverinfo.yml` that does the following:

-- Place on all nodes a file `/root/serverinfo.txt` with a line like follows for each and every server in the inventory:
+- On all nodes: Place a file `/root/serverinfo.txt` with a line like follows for each and every server in the inventory:
 ```
 <hostname>: OS: <operating system> IP: <IP address> Virtualization Role: <hardware type>
 ```
 - Replace `hostname`, `operating system`, `IP address` and `hardware type` with a reasonable fact.
-- Run your playbook and check on all servers by using an ansible ad hoc command if the content of the file `/root/serverinfo.txt` is as expected.
+- Run your playbook and check on all servers by using an `ansible` ad hoc command if the content of the file `/root/serverinfo.txt` is as expected.

-- Are you an Ansible-Maester already?
+- Are you an Ansible Maester already?
 Solve the solution once by using a template and once without using a template!

 ## Solutions